carmenvkrol/blocitoff/README.md

 $ npm install
 ```

-Then install Bower by running:
+Then install the package manager [Bower](http://bower.io/) by running:
 ```
 $ bower install
 ```